From Fashion Model to Martha Stewart Cake Designer: How an ICE Alum Found Her Sweet Spot

 Wendy Kromer pipes icing on a cake in her home.

-Now she runs her cake business from her home independently.
+Now Kromer runs her cake business from her home independently.
 She makes custom cakes for weddings, birthdays, anniversaries and even everyday buttercream pastry cakes.
-She’s also an online instructor for Blueprint, teaching home chefs how to whip up perfect royal icing or how to nail a showstopper wedding cake that’s fit for the cover of a bridal magazine.
+Kromer is also an online instructor for Blueprint, teaching home chefs how to whip up perfect royal icing or how to nail a showstopper wedding cake that’s fit for the cover of a bridal magazine.

 May through November is wedding season.
-Brides and grooms come to her house for tastings, starting in January.
-They discuss what they envision for their wedding cakes.
-Many clients live elsewhere and return home, like she did, to Sandusky to get married and celebrate on the Lake Erie islands.
-Scott helps deliver cakes there by boat.
+Brides and grooms come to her house for tastings — starting in January — and their vision for their wedding cake.
+Many clients live elsewhere and return home (like Kromer) to Sandusky to get married and celebrate on the Lake Erie islands.
+Kromer's husband helps deliver cakes there by boat.

-“There are so many different styles,” says Wendy, standing beside an example cake in her home parlor.
-A steady stream of brides and grooms will visit for tastings from May through November.
+“There are so many different styles,” says Kromer, standing beside an example cake in her home parlor.
 “The plain, white wedding cake was thrown out the window 25 years ago.”